 As said, I replaced the orzo with pearl couscous (from Al’Fez) which is more known as mograbia and is similar to ptitim or fregola for that matter.
 What’s very nice about pearl couscous is that it retains its shape and texture (even when reheated the next day).
-I often use it as a substitute for pasta or rice and as it does not clump together it is great in cold salads.
+I often use it as a substitute for pasta or rice, and as it does not clump together, it is brilliant in cold salads.
 Please note that you will have to cut the amount of stock in this recipe by about a quarter as it doesn’t absorb as much as orzo does.

 - 2 shallots, finely chopped

-- Mix the thyme leaves, pepper and salt in a bowl with the extra vierge olive oil, pepper and salt (for a more intense flavour grind together in a pestle and mortar)
+- Mix the thyme leaves in a bowl with the extra virgin olive oil with some salt and pepper (for a more intense flavor grind together in a pestle and mortar)

 - Heat half of the olive oil in a pan on medium heat and fry the shallot and half of the garlic for about 2 minutes.
-Add the orzo and tomato and fry for 1 minute, stirring frequently.
-Add the stock and cook with the lid on the pan for 10-12 minutes until the stock is mostly evaporated
+Add the orzo and tomatoes and fry for 1 minute, stirring frequently.
+Add the stock and cook for 10-12 minutes with the lid on the pan until the stock is mostly absorbed

-- Heat the remaining olive oil in a wok or sauté pan on medium heat and fry the red pepper strips and remaining garlic for about 6 minutes
+- Heat the remaining olive oil in a wok or large sauté pan on medium heat and fry the red bell pepper strips and remaining garlic for about 6 minutes

 - Add half the grana padano to the orzo and season to taste with salt and pepper